 Columbus, Ohio, doesn’t offer the sunshine, but the long list of major companies based there, general affordability, and the continued rise in property values make it notable.
 Lastly, with a Realtor.com predicted combined growth of 17.2%, Nevada’s ever-famous Las Vegas is a steady market for those seeking sunshine and so much more.
 These locations, and many more, are going to see increased demand for 2021.

-Justin Nedell is a Content Marketer at PropLogix who enjoys writing blogs and other digital content as well as facilitating webinars for the company.
-He currently lives in Denver, has traveled to over 30 countries, and enjoys hiking, trail running, snowboarding, yoga, learning French, and spending time in the mountains.
+Justin Nedell is a full-time Content Marketer for PropLogix and writes blogs, facilitates webinars, and crafts up other digital content for the company.
+He lives in Austin, Texas, and enjoys traveling near and far, hiking, trail running, snowboarding, and spending time outdoors as much as possible.